 Home Learning During School Closure

 Hi all, we hope that you are all staying well, safe and happy.
 Mrs Armley-Jones and myself are missing you all and we look forward to a time when we can see you all again.
 In the meantime, keep yourself busy.
 Try and do a few things that maybe you have never done before or that you'd always like to have tried.
 I'm sure that you are all looking after your parents and doing a few little jobs for them.
 In terms of work the most important thing is to keep reading as this is the backbone of your learning.
-Our current topic is "Farm to Fork" and there are some ideas of things you could do with your parents below.
+Our current topic is "Moor to Sea" and there are some ideas of things you could do with your parents below.
 We particularly look forward to hearing all about the last one on the list!!!
 Keep your maths skills alive and work on your times tables.

 Keep yourself active and make sure that you get outside and enjoy yourselves every day